What is the Judicial Nominating Commission?

 Indiana Code § 33-27-3-4 and Indiana Constitution, Article 7, Section 10, provide that if the Governor does not make an appointment within 60 days, then the Chief Justice of Indiana or the acting Chief Justice is required to make a selection from the list of three nominees.
 To date, this provision has never been invoked, as no Indiana Governor has forfeited his power to appoint a justice of the Indiana Supreme Court.

 Article 7, Section 3 of the Indiana Constitution provides that the Chief Justice of Indiana shall be selected by the Judicial Nominating Commission from the members of the Supreme Court.
 Once selected, the Chief Justice serves a five-year term as the chief justice.
-Currently, Justice Brent E. Dickson is serving as Acting Chief Justice until the Commission selects a permanent replacement.

 The Indiana Constitution provides that if there is a vacancy in the office of Chief Justice “caused by absence, illness, incapacity or resignation,” then all powers and duties of the office of Chief Justice are transferred to the member of the Supreme Court who is the most senior in length of service.
 See Ind.
 Const., Art.
 7, Sec.
 3. The acting Chief Justice serves as chief until the cause of the vacancy is terminated or the position is filled by the Nominating Commission.